Skip to main content

 Arizona Holocaust and Genocide Education Resources

-This webpage has been set up to provide resources, training, and support for educators in meeting this requirement.
-It also houses the work of the Task Force on The Holocaust and Other Genocides- a Toolkit for teachers and students.
+This webpage provides resources, training, and support for educators in meeting this requirement.
+It also houses the work of the Task Force on The Holocaust and Other Genocides - a Toolkit for teachers and students.

 All materials in Toolkit 1.0 are exemplary and not comprehensive.
 Materials cover the Holocaust as well as several other genocides.
 The Taskforce decided to limit other genocide examples to four case studies where genocidal violence and ethnic cleansing occurred: Armenia (the first modern genocidal atrocity), former Yugoslavia (Europe: a recent ethnocide with genocidal moments), Rwanda (Africa: the fastest-moving genocidal killing in the 20th century), and Native Americans (long legacy of displacements, massacres, and genocidal killings in the Americas).